 Customer Support

-Low-code support bot flow building for common scenarios
+Low-code and no-code support bot and AI agent building for common scenarios

-Enable non-technical support teams to build and maintain common customer support flows—such as FAQs, troubleshooting, routing, and channel-specific journeys—via a visual or no-code builder.
+Enable non-technical support teams to build, test, and maintain common customer support flows and AI agents—such as FAQs, troubleshooting, routing, and channel-specific journeys—via visual, low-code, or no-code builders that can follow company policies, workflows, data, and business logic.

 Why the human is still essential here

-Humans choose which scenarios are safe to automate, maintain content and flows, design the customer experience, and handle complex or high-risk cases that require discretion.
+Humans choose which scenarios are safe to automate, maintain content and flows, design the customer experience, define policies and escalation rules, and handle complex or high-risk cases that require discretion.

 How people use this